Chapter 35:

 Abaddon landed roughly on his feet as the eight-metre giant fell down dead behind him and Suttungr launched a flurry of punches and kicks at him.
 Abaddon lazily blocked all of them with his sword, before parrying Suttungr’s leg to one side and cutting his foot off.

-Suttungr screamed in pain and grasped at the wound, before Abaddon swung his claymore through Suttungr’s body and cut him cleanly in two.
+Suttungr screamed in pain and grasped at the wound, before Abaddon swung his claymore through Suttungr’s body, cutting him cleanly in two.

 With both of his remaining attackers dead, Abaddon swung his sword onto his shoulders and roared violently to the other hundred giants around him.

-Despite their anger and pain, none dared stand against Abaddon, not after he took on and killed four of their kin at once.
+Despite their anger and pain, none dared stand against Abaddon, not after he fought and killed four of their kin at once.

 Upon witnessing such a sight, Abaddon loudly laughed at them, then spoke.